-Golden Eagle populations appear to have been stable between 1966 and 2014, according to the North American Breeding Bird Survey.
-Partners in Flight estimates their global breeding population to be 300,000 with 35% spending some part of the year in the U.S., 15% in Canada, and 3% in Mexico.
-They rate a 10 out of 20 on the Continental Concern Score and are not on the 2014 State of the Birds Watch List.
+Golden Eagle populations were stable between 1966 and 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates their global breeding population to be 130,000 and rates them 10 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
 In 1962, the U.S. Bald and Golden Eagle Protection Act outlawed harming these birds, their eggs, and their nests.
-Although this legislation remains in effect, humans are still Golden Eagles’ greatest threat: it's estimated that more than 70 percent of recorded Golden Eagle deaths are attributable to human impact, either intentional or inadvertent.
+Although this legislation remains in effect, humans are still Golden Eagles’ greatest threat.
+It's estimated that more than 70% of recorded Golden Eagle deaths are attributable to human impact, either intentional or inadvertent.
 Some sheep ranchers trapped, shot, or poisoned the birds into the 1980s.
-Some eagles have died after eating poisoned prey animals set out to control coyotes.
+Some eagles die after eating poisoned prey animals set out to control coyotes.
 Others succumb to lead poisoning from ammunition in hunter-shot prey.
 Most recorded deaths are from collisions with vehicles, wind turbines, and other structures or from electrocution at power poles (newer designs have been developed that, if used, can greatly reduce this risk).
-Urbanization, agricultural development, and changes in wildfire regimes have compromised nesting and hunting grounds in southern California and in the sagebrush steppes of the inner West.
-Golden Eagles did not prove as susceptible to poisoning from the pesticide DDT as other large raptors, probably because of their diet of mammals.Back to top
+Urbanization, agricultural development, and changes in wildfire regimes have compromised nesting and hunting grounds in southern California and in the sagebrush steppes of the inner western U.S. Golden Eagles did not prove as susceptible to poisoning from the pesticide DDT as other large raptors, probably because of their diet of mammals.Back to top

 Kochert, M. N., K. Steenhof, C. L. McIntyre, and E. H. Craig.
 2002.
 Golden Eagle (Aquila chrysaetos).
 In The Birds of North America, No. 684 (A. Poole and F. Gill, eds.).
-The Birds of North America Online, Ithaca, New York.
+The Birds of North America, Inc., Philadelphia, PA.